 Larry Tesler is a computer scientist working in the field of human-computer interaction.
 Tesler studied computer science at Stanford and worked for a time at the Stanford Artificial Intelligence Laboratory.
 From 1973 to 1980, he was at Xerox PARC, where, among other things, he worked on the Gypsy word processor and Smalltalk.
-Copy and paste was first implemented in 1973-1976 by Tesler while working on the programming of Smalltalk-76 at Xerox Palo Alto Research Center.
+Copy and paste was first implemented in 1973-1976 by Tesler while working on the programming of Smalltalk-76 at

+Xerox Palo Alto Research Center.

-In 1980, Tesler moved to Apple Computer, where he held various positions, including Vice President of AppleNet, Vice President of the Advanced Technology Group, and Chief Scientist.
-He worked on the Lisa team, and was enthusiastic about the development of the Macintosh as the successor to the Lisa.
-In 1985, Tesler worked with Niklaus Wirth to add object-oriented language extensions to the Pascal programming language, calling the new language Object Pascal.
+In 1980, Tesler moved to Apple Computer, where he held various positions, including Vice President of AppleNet, language Object Pascal.
 He also was instrumental in developing MacApp, one of the first class libraries for application development.
 Eventually, these two technologies became shipping Apple products.
-Starting in 1990, Tesler led the efforts to develop the Apple Newton, initially as Vice President of the Advanced Development Group, and then as Vice President of the Personal Interactive Electronics division.
+Starting in 1990,